perfsonar/docs/manage_users.rst

     passwd: all authentication tokens updated successfully.
 #.
 The new user is added.
 You may enter **0** to exit the program or perform other operations with the tool.

 .. note:: The perfSONAR Toolkit does not provide any special utilities to create superusers.
 You will need to use built-in utilities like *visudo* to create privileged users.
 This is a change as of 3.4 of the perfSONAR Toolkit.
+Note that any users in the wheel group will NOT be allowed access to the web interface.
+The **psadmin** group is provided as a special group for web administrators.

 Deleting a User
 ==========================